DionneMaguire/portfolio1/README.md

 ## Features

 ### Existing features
+The header and footer elements are the same in all 4 pages.
+In the footer with the social media links I have set the links to open in a new tab so that the user will still have my site open.
+For these links I have added an aria-label for users who use screen readers.
 I have set the menu link to underline when we hover over it with the cursor, to provide visual clue to the user what link they are about to click on.
-Also I will display a bottom border on the current page being viewed
+Also I will display a bottom border on the current page being viewed.
 #### Home page
+The hero image is a background image but for it to be accessible I added a aria-label with the description of the image.

 #### About us page